Social Support Guidelines

 Support is a very common task that industries need to continue the lifecycle of a product they are selling or developing.
 At Mozilla, most of its products are open source and are free.
 Many of the efforts and resources that are used to change and maintain the product are from volunteers like you.
 So we want to make sure we have as much support for you as possible.
 If there is an issue that cannot be resolved interpersonally, and requires developer help, an authoritative figure or just simply has you stumped, there is an escalation path.

-For questions on specific comments in Facebook or Tweets, there is a forum you can ask for help, where most moderators and admin for the program are subscribed to and check on a regular basis.
+For questions on specific comments in Facebook or Twitter, there is a forum you can ask for help, where most moderators and admin for the program are subscribed to and check on a regular basis.
 See this thread for more instructions.
 For other questions, or concerns of anything that do not follow the guidelines above or the Forum Rules and Guidelines, please contact a moderator and an administrator.
-They can be reached in IRC or in the forums for more information for how to get help in the forums add [Attn:Admin] to the topic title more https://support.mozilla.org/en-US/kb/attnadmin-how-community-can-reach-admin-and-when-y
+They can be reached in IRC or in the forums.
+For more information for how to get help in the forums add [Attn:Admin] to the topic title.
+More: [Attn Admin] How the community can reach an Admin and when you might want to

-If you are already familiar with bugzilla.mozilla.org, and you have enough information from the user to file a bug, check out these resources: https://support.mozilla.org/en-US/kb/contributors-guide-writing-good-bug and https://wiki.mozilla.org/Good_first_bug There are also some training resources you can reach out to ehumphries on irc or even the component owner of each bugzilla component.
+If you are already familiar with bugzilla.mozilla.org, and you have enough information from the user to file a bug, check out these resources: Contributors Guide to Writing a Good Bug and https://wiki.mozilla.org/Good_first_bug .
+There are also some training resources you can reach out to ehumphries on irc or even the component owner of each bugzilla component.
 Do not be afraid to ask.

 I am really liking this, it has been two weeks, how do I get access to the Reply Tool and become a Social Helper?